 If you’re not sure how much you need to overclock your CPU, you can read our article on how fast your processor needs to be.
 If you’re wondering does overclocking reduce CPU lifespan, then read on to find out more.
 We’ll cover the extent to which it does and the reasons behind this.

-The CPU is the computer’s brain, and you can find out more by reading our article covering the CPU and its components.
+The CPU is like the computer’s brain.
 Overclocking is a typically safe process that allows you to speed up the rate at which your CPU operates.

 Most everyday computer users will not need overclocking.
 But power users who want to maximize their computer’s potential, and gamers who need high performance, both use overclocking.
 When you overclock your CPU, it boosts the CPU multiplier, affecting how much greater the internal clock rate is than the external clock rate.